Dan Barrett

 Dan Barrett (born March 16, 1980) is an American musician.
-He is a member of the rock duo Have a Nice Life.
-Outside of this, he has released solo work primarily under the names Giles Corey and Black Wing and has been involved in various short-lived bands.
+He is one half of the rock duo Have a Nice Life.
+Barrett's solo work has been primarily released under the aliases Giles Corey and Black Wing.
+Outside of this, he has been involved in various short-lived bands.
 In 2003, he founded the record label Enemies List Home Recordings.

 Musical career

 Have a Nice Life

 Barrett composes one-half of the industrial post-punk duo Have a Nice Life, which he formed alongside Tim Macuga in 2000.
 The duo started their career by performing "morbid acoustic songs" at local open mic events, though it was not until the death of Barrett's father that they would start recording the songs.
 On a budget of less than $1,000, Have a Nice Life's debut came in 2008 with Deathconsciousness, which John Hill of Noisey described as a mix of "shoegaze, noise, black metal, synthpop, drone, doom, and everything in between".
 The album would fail to reach a widespread public audience but gained recognition on online music platforms.
 Following Deathconsciousness was Time of Land, an extended play (EP) released in 2010 and distributed physically at Have a Nice Life's first official live show, occurring at The Stone in New York City.
 Following this, the EP was released digitally for free.

-Six years after Have a Nice Life's debut, they released their sophomore album.
+Six years after Have a Nice Life's debut, they released their second album.
 The Unnatural World came out on 4 February 2014 following three singles: "Defenestration Song", "Burial Society", and "Dan and Tim, Reunited by Fate".

 In 2024, the duo released a cover of Low's song "When I Go Deaf" from The Great Destroyer in tribute to Mimi Parker, a member of Low who died two years earlier.
 The song features on the Flenser's tribute album Your Voice Is Not Enough.
 Have a Nice Life's interpretation extends the song's duration to eight minutes and supplements the original's slowcore sound with funereal themes.